The following are terms you may encounter related to cleft or craniofacial care.

 Multidisciplinary Team: A group of professionals who work together to help plan and carry out treatment for patients with cleft lip, cleft palate, and related disorders.
 The group usually includes surgeons, dental specialists, speech pathologist, and others who meet regularly to evaluate and discuss the patients under their care.

-Nasal Septum: The u201cwallu201d that divides the nose into right and left halves.
-It normally joins the roof of the hard palate like an u201cinverted 7.u201d
+Nasal Septum: The wall that divides the nose into right and left halves.
+It normally joins the roof of the hard palate like an inverted u.

 Nasopharyngoscopy: The use of an endoscopy placed in the nose to evaluate velopharyngeal function.